⭐ Serving Fort Smith & Sebastian County · 2026

 Primary care prescription

-Ask your Fort Smith primary care doctor for a tirzepatide prescription.
-Fill at a local pharmacy (CVS Pharmacy (Rogers Ave)).
-Brand Zepbound: ~$1,086/month.
+Ask your Fort Smith primary care doctor about prescription options and whether a brand medication route is appropriate.
+Fill at a local pharmacy (CVS Pharmacy (Rogers Ave)) if prescribed; insurance and pharmacy pricing vary.

 Compare prices →